Every year, large numbers of travelers go to Isfahan, the province where Kashan is located, to visit its invaluable monuments and scenic beauty.

 Kashan has sisterhood agreements with some cities, namely Kazanlak in Bulgaria, Umeå in Sweden, and Sabzevar in Iran.

 Kashan is a city with an ancient history.
 Every corner of the city is littered with historical monuments.

 Historical Houses: Kashan is home to many ancient homes each of which depict specific features.
-The most famous one is the home of the Tabatabaees known as the jewel of Iranian homes.
-The homes of the Abbasids, Boroujerdis and Ameris are also among Kashan’s historical attractions.
+The most famous one is the home of Tabatabaees known as the jewel of Iranian homes.
+The homes of Abbasids, Boroujerdis and Ameris are also among Kashan’s historical attractions.

 Sultan Amir Ahmad Bath: The historical Soltan Amir Ahmad bath is one of the unique ancient baths in Iran and features a fabulous architecture and decorations.
 The bath measures more than 1,000 sq.m. and draws large numbers of visitors.